 Flush and renew DNS

-Whenever you found browser not loading web pages, Flushing and renewing DNS is a very good way to fix These type of errors.
-This is quite easy to perform and it is very effective to fix ERR_NAME_NOT_RESOLVED on chrome browser.
+Whenever you found a browser not loading web pages, Flushing and renewing DNS is a very good way to fix These types of errors.
+This is quite easy to perform and it is very effective to fix net ERR_NAME_NOT_RESOLVED on the Chrome browser.

 After that type exit to close the command prompt and restart your computer.
 Then see if the error is fixed.